Battle of Carentan: Operation Overlord

 On 6 June 1944, the Allies launched a massive and long-anticipated air and amphibious invasion of Normandy, codenamed Operation Overlord.
 The 101st Airborne Division paratroopers landed behind Utah Beach with the objective of blocking German reinforcements from attacking the flank of the U.S. VII Corps during its primary mission of seizing the port of Cherbourg.
 The glider troopers landed by glider and ships on 6 and 7 June.

 Merging the American beachheads at Utah and Omaha Beach was a D-Day objective of the amphibious forces but was not achieved because of heavy German resistance at Omaha.
 Moreover, Allied intelligence believed that three German divisions were massing to drive a wedge between them.
 Exercising operational command of both 1st US Army and the 2nd British Army as Land forces commander, British General Montgomery gave verbal orders for Lt General Bradley's forces to make the link up quickly.
 Supreme Allied Commander General Dwight D. Eisenhower concurred with Montgomery's order for a "concentrated effort" to make the linkup.
-General Eisenhower was not yet in operational command and being kept up to date with the battles from daily phone calls from the 21st Army Groups chief of Staff.
+General Eisenhower was not yet in operational command and being kept up to date with the battles from daily phone calls from the 21st Army Group's chief of staff.

 Lieutenant General Omar Bradley, senior American ground commander, ordered the original tactical plan be changed to make the top priority of U.S. operations the joining of the lodgments through Isigny and Carentan.
 VII Corps received the Carentan assignment and assigned the 101st Airborne Division, closest to the city, "the sole task of capturing Carentan."